kernel/num/

 58/// The preferred way to create values is through constants and the [`Bounded::new`] family of

-59/// constructors, as they trigger a build error if the type invariants cannot be withheld.
+59/// constructors, as they trigger a build error if the type invariants cannot be upheld.

 60///